7 Ways to Think Like a 21st Century Economist

 I look forward to Kate Raworth’s next book.
 Perhaps it will be called The Doughnut: A Political Economy.
 But for now, her present book is a vigorous display of how a truer, more inclusive macroeconomics could lead to better understanding of our world–if only the powerful are inclined to hear.

-This review will also appear at the end of 2017 in Aspenia, published by Aspen Institute Italia in Rome.
+This review appears in Aspenia 77–78, published in February 2018 by Aspen Institute Italia in Rome

 Economic theory is centuries out of date and that’s a disaster for tackling the 21st century’s challenges of climate change, poverty, and extreme inequality.
 Kate Raworth flips economic thinking on its head to give a crash course in alternative economics, explaining in three minutes what they’ll never teach you in three years of a degree.
 Find out why it’s time to get into the doughnut…